alexsoyes/php-google-drive-backup/readme.md

 * ❌ **Do not activate the "production review" since:**
   * You do not need it.
   * It will make you unable to continue the process.
-* Run the project using CLI.
+* Run the project using CLI (locally if you have to).
 * Then, generate the proper `token.json` file by logging with the given URL from CLI.
   * Authenticate yourself with your Google Account...
 * All good! ✅